Skip to content ↓

 • Students talk about group work overwhelmingly positively:

-• The Christmas Carol Concert sees Year 7 invite in the Year 6 feeder primary and students from the local Special School.
+• The Christmas Carol Concert sees Year 7 invite the Year 6 feeder primary and students from the local support school.

 Cultural: